-There are quite a few 350Z exhaust systems out there, and all of them have different build quality, sound, and looks.
+There are quite a few 350Z exhaust systems out there, and all of them have different pros when it comes to their build quality, sound, and looks.
 Finding the perfect exhaust for your build can be stressful, so we created a list of our favorite 350Z exhaust systems to make it easier for you to decide.
+In addition to the following systems, you can browse through more exhaust options right here.

-Some people like single exit exhausts and some people don’t.
-There aren’t any real performance gains or losses, it’s all about the look.
+Some people like single exit exhausts and others do not.
+There aren’t any real performance gains or losses, as it’s all about the look.
 Many older JDM cars use a single exit system, and this Agency Power exhaust is somewhat of a tribute to that.
 This exhaust system uses a big 4.5” blued titanium tip which makes for a killer look.
+It is crafted from top-grade T304 stainless steel with 3″ piping and 0.5″ thick flanges and the entire system is TIG welded for ultimate durability.
+This combination results in a very strong design that is sure to last for many years of “abuse” (i.e. daily driving, canyon runs, autocross events, and track days).
+Coming in at a mere $850, this exhaust system from Agency Power is pretty hard to beat and, therefore, has made it to the top of our list.

 - Ti Tip